veniamin-ilmer/veniamin-ilmer.github.io/city-life.md

 With so many people, there was frequently something to see and do every day.
 I enjoyed walking around and watching everything around me.
 It was good exercise, without trying.

+There a lot of bodegas: small convenience stores, everywhere.
+They make it convenient to buy things, including an omlette.
+They are all in competition with eachother, which causes prices to be relatively low.

 ## Suburb in New Jersey

 **Duration of Stay**: 14 years